About the Condition

 There are three main types of blood cancers:

-- Leukaemia, which is a type of cancer found in your blood and bone marrow, is caused by the rapid production of abnormal white blood cells which are not able to fight infection, and impair the ability of the bone marrow to produce red blood cells and platelets.
+- Leukaemia: a type of cancer found in your blood and bone marrow.
+Caused by the rapid production of abnormal white blood cells which are not able to fight infection

-- Myeloma is a type of blood cancer that specifically targets your plasma cells.
+- Myeloma: specifically targets your plasma cells.
 Plasma cells are white blood cells that produce disease- and infection-fighting antibodies in your body.
 Myeloma cells prevent the normal production of antibodies, leaving your body’s immune system weakened and susceptible to infection.

-Every year, around 30,000 people in the UK are diagnosed with some form of blood cancer.
+Every year, around 40,000 people in the UK are diagnosed with some form of blood cancer, with 250,000 people living with the condition.

 Blood Cancers Consultants